TiagoMA90/RockPaperScissors/README.md

 ## Rock - Paper - Scissors
 The 'Rock - Paper - Scissors' game is an interactive webpage, where users gets to play against the computer the iconic hand game that everybody played since childhood.

-Visitors of this website will be able to play against the computer, where the the one in question, throws random hands based in a raffle algorithm.
+Visitors of this website will be able to play against the computer, where the one in question, throws random hands based in a raffle algorithm.
-The website is targeted to people looking for interactivity.
+The website is targeted to people looking for a quick game.

 # Live Project
 The live website can be found [here](https://tiagoma90.github.io/rock-paper-scissors/).